 There is a reason to make sure you follow the timelines of this roadmap!

-- Diagnostic Hearing Testing By Three Months: If a baby “refers” or ‘does not pass’ a hearing screen and then the re-screen, they will be referred to an Audiologist for a comprehensive hearing test.
+- Diagnostic Hearing Testing Before Three Months: If a baby “refers” or ‘does not pass’ a hearing screen and then the re-screen, they will be referred to an Audiologist for a comprehensive hearing test.
 About half the babies who fail their screen will pass diagnostic evaluation.
 Children who have a confirmed hearing loss can then begin the process of early intervention.

-- Early Intervention Services By Six Months: All 50 states offer some form of early intervention services to children birth to three years.
+- Early Intervention Services Before Six Months: All 50 states offer some form of early intervention services to children birth to three years.
 When early identification and intervention occurs, children with hearing loss make dramatic progress, are more successful in school and become more productive members of society.

 From one parent to another: